numpy/numpy/doc/neps/nep-0036-fair-play.rst

   We are now patching NumPy for optimal performance under MyComp Special Platform.
 Please direct all bug reports to https://mycomp.com/numpy-bugs

+If you require additional mechanisms for overriding code, please discuss this with the development team on the mailing list.

+**Q:** We would like to distribute NumPy with faster linear algebra routines.
+Are we allowed to do this?

+**A:** Yes, this is explicitly supported by linking to a different version of BLAS.

 Discussion
 ----------